ExtCan/Blender-Halcyon-Engine/README.md

 faceting genuinely come from, and it is why they look right instead of merely blurry.

-**113 node types** are evaluated, including the full Principled BSDF, node groups (recursively), muted nodes, reroutes, all the texture and colour nodes, and every Math and Vector Math operation.
+**145 node types** are evaluated — audited against Blender's full surface-node registry, and the audit came back clean: every shader node Blender 5.x offers has an evaluator except Freestyle's stroke UV, which has no meaning outside Freestyle.
+That includes the full Principled BSDF, node groups (recursively), muted nodes, reroutes, all the texture and colour nodes, and every Math and Vector Math operation.
 Nodes the engine doesn't know pass their first matching input through and are reported as a warning rather than failing the render.

+**The master shader** carries the era's whole bag of tricks on one node — Fresnel, rim light, sheen, matcap, reflection tint, edge opacity, backface override, vertex colour mix — all applied outside the reflectance model so they behave the same on every one. **Bump Height** takes any greyscale texture and bumps it straight into the shading normal: behind the scenes it becomes a real Bump node between the texture and the Normal chain, so it renders identically on both devices by construction.
+The Material Properties tab drives the same material with plain sliders when **Override** is on — override withholds the node tree at export, so what the panel shows is exactly what renders.

+New materials created while Halcyon is the active engine are **born as master shader materials** — the panel's New button builds one directly, and a strictly-guarded watcher converts factory-fresh default materials (exactly the two untouched default nodes; anything a person has edited is never touched).

+**Cartoon outlines.** Ink drawn from the renderer's own G-buffer: object silhouettes, material borders, depth breaks and normal creases, each its own toggle, with width, colour, opacity and over-sky control.
+The ink lands at the *internal* resolution, so supersampling anti-aliases the line on the way down — clean cel edges with no line renderer.
+Computed from the same buffers on either device, so the picture cannot differ between them.
+Render Properties ▸ Shading ▸ Cartoon Outlines.

+**28 material templates** — Chrome through Wireframe on the Simple shelf;
-**13 material templates** — Chrome, Gold, Brushed Metal, Glass, Shiny Plastic, Rubber, Polished Marble, Varnished Wood, Terrain, Cel Shaded, Velvet, Hologram and Wireframe.
-Built at runtime as recipes rather than saved node trees, so they always match the current nodes.
+Water, Lava, Tile Floor, Brick Wall, Hammered Metal, Leopard, Cloth and Dead Channel among the Advanced.
+Built at runtime as recipes rather than saved node trees, so they always match the current nodes, and every one is rendered by the test suite to prove it changes the frame.

-**An infinite ground plane** — solid, checker, fractal or animated ocean — intersected analytically in the background pass rather than built from geometry, exactly as POV-Ray and Bryce provided one.
-World Properties ▸ Halcyon World ▸ Infinite Ground.

-**Wireframe two ways.** All Edges draws every triangle edge, which is what these renderers did — and once triangles are a couple of pixels across, every pixel is within a pixel of an edge and the surface fills in solid.
-That is arithmetic, not a setting.
-Creases & Silhouette keeps only the outline and the edges where the surface turns, and stays one pixel wide however many triangles are behind it.
-Render Properties ▸ Shading ▸ Wireframe; the width lives on each material's shader node.

-**Painter's Algorithm** alongside the z-buffer, comparing whole polygons rather than fragments, with the sorting errors that implies. **Light linking** per lamp by collection. **Fresnel, rim light, sheen, matcap, reflection tint, edge opacity and backface override** on the master shader, all applied outside the reflectance model so they behave the same on every one — with **Bump Strength** scaling how far the Normal input may bend the shading normal, and **Refraction Amount** gating how much of the ray traced through a transparent surface is used.
-Sheen is the one that still needs a light: it is a velvet lobe, not the rim cheat.

-**Render passes.** Depth, Normal, Position, UV, Object Index and Material Index, written alongside the beauty image under Blender's own names and channel layouts — so a Halcyon Z pass drops into a comp built for Cycles without rewiring.
-View Layer Properties ▸ Halcyon Passes.
-They are data: they skip the display chain, the palette and the dither, and Depth is a distance in scene units rather than normalised device depth.

-**Material conversion.** Three buttons in the Material panel convert the active material, everything on the selected objects, or the whole scene onto the Halcyon Shader — relinking existing textures rather than discarding them, and choosing the reflectance model from what the source shader actually was.

-**20 procedural texture nodes** of the kind these packages shipped with — Marble, Wood, Granite, Dents, Crackle, Plasma, Ripples, Starfield, Weave, Scratches, Tiles and Spiral, plus the POV-Ray family: Bozo, Agate, Leopard, Onion, Bumps, Wrinkles and Brick.
-Solid textures, evaluated in 3D, under *Add > Halcyon > Halcyon Textures*.
-Plasma and Ripples animate.
+**25 procedural texture nodes** of the kind these packages shipped — Marble, Wood, Granite, Dents, Crackle, Plasma, Ripples, Starfield, Weave, Scratches, Tiles, Spiral, Cells, TV Static and the POV-Ray family (Bozo, Agate, Leopard, Onion, Bumps, Wrinkles, Brick), plus:

+- **Fractal Noise** — the integer-hash fractal in three profiles, on a **1D, 2D, 3D or 4D lattice** with a W socket.
+The hash travels to the GPU bit-for-bit, which Blender's own sin-fract noise cannot.
+- **Water Noise** — 1 to 12 drifting layers folded toward crests by
+  Choppiness, with animation Speed and a **Loop** that closes the cycle *exactly* over Loop Frames by moving time onto a circle through the lattice's fourth dimension.
+A looping deck breathes and shimmers in place rather than drifting; that trade is stated on the node.
+- **Gradient (Shaped)** — linear, reflected, spherical, quadratic, square, diamond, conical and spiral falloffs with Centre, Rotation, Scale, clip/repeat/ping-pong and easing.
+- **Matcap Coordinates** — sphere-map UVs from the view-space normal, now with an Offset socket and a **Centered** switch, so a Spherical gradient fed the vector lands centred instead of cornered.

-Each is written from its published definition rather than from something that looks similar.
-Agate's 0.77 exponent is the whole character of that pattern;
-leopard really is three sines summed and squared.
+Each pattern is written from its published definition rather than from something that looks similar.
+Agate's 0.77 exponent is the whole character of that pattern; leopard really is three sines summed and squared.

-**Period objects in the Add menu.** *Add > Halcyon*, in the 3D view: the **Utah teapot**, the **Cornell box** at its published millimetre measurements with an area lamp already placed at the ceiling panel, the **Newell teaset**, and a **checker ground plane** built from real alternating faces rather than a texture.
-All generated, so resolution is a knob rather than a decimation, and all arriving with Halcyon materials on them.

-The teapot's rotational parts are swept from its own profile with the quarter circle constant Newell used — 0.56, not the 0.5523 that approximates one, which is why the Utah teapot has always been very slightly out of round.
-Its handle and spout are swept to the published silhouette rather than lifted from the 1975 control-point file; that distinction is in `core/geometry.py` too.
+**Colour tools with taste:** a **Color Ramp (Spaces)** node blends up to six stops in RGB, **OKLab**, **OKLCh** (hue taking the short way round) or HSV — stop colours are sockets, so they can be driven — and a **Blur** node that truly re-evaluates whatever is plugged into it at shifted points in the surface plane, procedural or image alike, at three tap qualities.
+Blur's re-run is CPU work and says so: the GPU plan refuses it by name and that material shades on the CPU.

 **Coded shader nodes.** A real compiler — preprocessor, recursive-descent parser, type inference, and NumPy code generation with SIMT execution masks.